Pharmaceutical Needs Assessment 2022-2025

 Hull Health and Wellbeing Board is under a statutory obligation to draft, consult upon and publish a pharmaceutical needs assessment.

 A draft pharmaceutical needs assessment for 2025 to 2028 has been completed on behalf of Hull’s Health and Wellbeing Board.
+As part of this process, Hull’s Health and Wellbeing Board has run a consultation on the draft pharmaceutical needs assessment which ended on the 24 August 2025.

 The final Health and Wellbeing Board’s Pharmaceutical Needs Assessment for Hull 2025-2028 will be published in October 2025.
 It will be available on the Hull City Council website in the Public Health section.